Crenshaw’s Mulching and Clearing

 About forestry service, 71031, Goldonna, LA, US, Louisiana

 Ringgold is a town in the U.S. state of Louisiana, in the western half of Bienville Parish.
 The town of Ringgold is named for United States Army Major Samuel Ringgold.
-The population of Ringgold was 1,495 at the 2010 census, and 1,370 at the U.S. Census Bureau's 2019 estimates, down from 1,601 in 2018.
-The 2020 U.S. census estimates program recorded a population of 1,336, though the census established a population of 1,379.
+As of the 2020 census, Ringgold had a population of 1,379.
 It is the second largest incorporated municipality in Bienville Parish by population. == History == It is unlikely that René-Robert Cavelier, Sieur de La Salle in his 1687 journey into Louisiana ever set foot in Bienville Parish.
 In 1690, the Ringgold area was explored by the scout Domingo Terán de los Ríos, whom the government of Mexico sent to determine the extent of the holdings of the Caddo Indians.
 He was considered the first white leader to sight what became the man-made Lake Bistineau.
 A priest with the expedition, Father Masinettes, established "Mission Loretteto."
 De los Rios was thereafter from 1891 to 1892 the first governor of Spanish Texas.
 In November 1933, C. E. Tomme, a telephone executive who was previously a county commissioner of Newton County in East Texas, was appointed mayor of Ringgold by Governor Oscar K. Allen.
+Tomme, who relocated to Ringgold in 1920, filled the position vacated by his fellow Democrat, Walter McDowell.

 Neighborhoods in Ringgold, Louisiana